-As a defensive or liquidity measure, the Portfolio may temporarily invest up to 100% of net assets in cash, cash equivalents and high quality short-term securities.
+Defensive Investing As a defensive or liquidity measure, the Portfolio may temporarily invest up to 100% of net assets in cash, cash equivalents and high quality short-term securities.
 To the extent the Portfolio invests defensively, it may not be pursuing its objective.

-In addition to what is outlined in the Investment Strategy, the Portfolio integrates ESG considerations.
-See "Environmental, Social and Governance Integration Policy" section for more information.
+Responsible Investing In addition to what is outlined in the Investment Strategy, the Portfolio integrates ESG considerations.